 The thread ring and PC ring, together with the opcode decoding unit and the clear and interrupt event controllers, form the control ring.
 Opcode decoding takes place in several stages in order to speed it up, and as a consequence the instruction fetch must happen fairly early in the pipeline, which means conditional testing has to take place even earlier.
-The clear and interrupt event controllers use the thread ID to correctly inject thread clear and interrupt events into the control ring structure; these events are prioritized and decoded by the opcode decoder.
+The clear and interrupt event controllers use the thread ID to correctly inject thread clear and interrupt events into the control ring structure (and to simultaneously retire these events once injected); these events are handed off to the opcode decoder where they are prioritized and decoded.
 Note that each thread has its own separate clear and interrupt.
 The clearing or interrupt of one or more threads won't disturb the other normally functioning threads.
-The abundance of independent interrupts means that hierarchical interrupt logic / code likely isn't necessary for most applications.
+The abundance of independent interrupts means that hierarchical interrupt logic / code won't likely be necessary for most applications.